alwaysdata/documentation/content/sites/move-a-site/index.en.md

 ## 2. Importing the database

 This step is only necessary if your site is connected to a database.

-You need to first create the database in the *destination* account.
+If both accounts use the same version of DBMS and belong to the same profile, you can use our [database duplication](databases/duplicate-database) functionality.

+Otherwise, you can do it manually by creating the database on the _destination_ account and then running the following commands:

 -   MySQL:
     ```sh